True Defiance

-True Defiance is Demon Hunter's sixth full-length album.
+True Defiance is the sixth studio album by American Christian metal band Demon Hunter.
 It was released April 10, 2012.
-Production work for the album comes from regular Solid State and Tooth & Nail Producer Aaron Sprinkle while mixing was finished by Jason Suecof.
+Production work for the album comes from regular Solid State and Tooth & Nail Records producer Aaron Sprinkle while mixing was finished by Jason Suecof.

-The album also returns to utilizing three different cover arts specific to each version of the album, much like what the band did with their third album The Triptych.
-It is also their first album since The Triptych not to feature any guest artists.
+The album also returns to utilizing three different cover arts specific to each version of the album, much like what the band did with their 2005 album The Triptych.
+It is also their first album since The Triptych not to feature any guest musicians.

 Background

 "This record is without a doubt our most aggressive.
 Every Demon Hunter record must be a step up from the last.
 I know that's a goal for every band, but it seldom works that way - especially today, especially in metal.
 It seems like most band's prime years are long behind them.
 I refuse to let that be the case for us.
 We've been extremely underwhelmed with metal for the last five years or so, and that's been the fuel to create this record.
 With an extreme over-saturation of false, fleeting, trend-hopping noise in today's metal scene, we had to make something we've been longing to hear.
 Something truly meaningful and artistic.
 Something our fans would love and something that will turn the heads of those who have ignored us for the past decade."
 (Ryan Clark, Main Vocalist on the band's direction with True Defiance.)